What We Eat Matters

 - Here are a few really short educational videos:

-- The Farmed Animal Controversy: This is a series of 2–6 minute videos by Gerrard Wedderburn-Bisshop.
+- The Farmed Animal Controversy: This is a series of concise videos by Gerrard Wedderburn-Bisshop.
 Each video in the playlist demystifies the science about one piece of the question about the contribution of animal agriculture to the climate crisis and other environmental challenges.

 - Why Beef is the Worst Food for the Environment: This short piece from Vox brilliantly demonstrates the factors that go into making beef the worst choice when it comes to the climate crisis.

-- What is the Environmental Impact of Feeding the World?: In this video of less than 5 minutes from the California Academy of Sciences features teens and targets teen viewers.
+- What is the Environmental Impact of Feeding the World?: This video of less than 5 minutes from the California Academy of Sciences features teens and targets teen viewers.
 It’s an upbeat yet reality-based exposé of the facts.

 Games, Calculators, and Interactive Tools